oreondev/.github/profile/README.md

 What Sets Us Apart?

-Client-Centric Approach:  We create customized solutions that align with your business objectives.
+Client-Centric Approach:  We create customised solutions that align with your business objectives.
 Agile & Scalable Development: We ensure the development of seamless, high-performance applications that are future-proof.
 AI & Cloud-Powered Solutions: We unlock the potential of AI, automation, and cloud technologies to enhance your operations.
 End-to-End Support: We provide guidance at every step, from ideation to deployment and ongoing maintenance.